ollionorg/gcp-landing-zone/README.md

 1. Create a new branch from the main branch which will be in template form, New branch name should be `${prj_name}-init`.
 2. Create bot machine user and a GitHub Token with repo `read:org` and `read:discussions`.
 3. Add relevant values to the terraform.tfvars of 0-bootstrap in the new branch.
 [Understanding user inputs for LZ](https://cldcvr.atlassian.net/wiki/spaces/GCF/pages/18562875393)
+4. Review `default.auto.tfvars`, `networks.auto.tfvars` and `interconnect.auto.tfvars` files in 0-bootstrap.
+One can modify the values if required.
-4. Add correct billing ID in the terraform.tfvars file for the initial deployment of the 0-bootstrap stage.
+5. Add correct billing ID in the terraform.tfvars file for the initial deployment of the 0-bootstrap stage.
-5. `bu_code` variables must **not be greater than 3 characters**.
+6. `bu_code` variables must **not be greater than 3 characters**.
-6. Create Slack WebHook Secret in GitHub `GCF_SLACK_WEBHOOK`, GitHub Token Secret in GitHub as `GH_TOKEN`.
+7. Create Slack WebHook Secret in GitHub `SLACK_WEBHOOK_URL`, GitHub Token Secret in GitHub as `GH_TOKEN`.
-7. Setup `GH_TOKEN` as `$GITHUB_PAT` environment variable and execute the wrapper script using below commands:
+8. Setup `GH_TOKEN` as `$GITHUB_PAT` environment variable and execute the wrapper script using below commands:
 ```bash
 $ cd ./prerequisites/scripts